ClintWinter/operation-full-throttle/courses/imposter/video-notes/00-lambda-calculus/raw.md

 λy.y // the result is just the λx function's original body
 ```

-Watching the video to confirm... boom! exactly right! yeah bitch.
+Watching the video to confirm... boom! exactly right!

 ## Church Encoding